 Even though the tenant remains liable for the rent until the expiration of the lease or a new tenant is found, landlords have a legal obligation to try to find a new tenant and may only collect rent from a single tenant.
 Thus, if the new tenant moves in and pays rent for a period for which the departing tenant has already paid, the landlord must refund the appropriate portion of the pre-paid rent to the departing tenant.

-Tenant's property with a total estimated value of $1,500 or less, which has been left for a least 30 days in the vacated premises, becomes the property of the landlord to dispose of or sell, without notice, in whatever manner the landlord chooses.
+Tenant's property with a total estimated value of $2,500 or less, which it reasonably appears has been abandoned by the tenant for a least 28 days, becomes the property of the landlord to dispose of or sell, without notice, in whatever manner the landlord chooses.
 The landlord can keep the money from the sale.
-Expenses for storing or moving the property which exceed proceeds from the sale can be deducted from the security deposit.
+Expenses for storing or moving the property which exceeds proceeds from the sale can be deducted from the security deposit.

 If the landlord removes abandoned property from the premises after a judgment of eviction has been obtained and served, the landlord may retain possession of the property until charges for the reasonable amount of any storage and moving expenses have been paid.